mrdougwright/rubykin.github.io/variables.md

 layout: default
 title: Variables
 weight: 4
+description: Core to coding principles, a variable is a way of storing data that is sent and received by the methods we write in our software.
+When we compute something, and have a result, we usually store that in a variable.
 ---

 At their simplest, variables are merely storage containers.
 They help us hold information.
 You create your own variables, starting with a lowercase letter followed by an equal sign and its value (usually a number or a string, but sometimes more complex code can be stored in a variable).
 You’ve seen this before in math.